Leila Janah, Founder, Samasource

 Hire people who are better than you.
 “The number-one lesson I’ve sort of learned running businesses is that you’re only as strong as your team.
 I’ve learned to hire people who are better than me at pretty much everything I used to do, and I have to keep doing that to run a good company.”

 Learn-Build-Measure.
-“Let’s try something, see what happens, manage the return on investment really carefully, keep a separate for that.”
+“Let’s try something, see what happens, manage the return on investment really carefully, keep a separate [profit and loss statement] for that.”
 Make sure we know how much we’re spending on it, and it’s not just blending back into the whole organization.
 “Then set some goals.
 If it’s not meeting the goals, shut it down, or change it out.”
 Or even if it does meet the goals, you can spin it out and then kind of see what happens.

 Solve a real problem.
 “I think, in our case, I believe that there are two core foundation problems from which everything else stems.
 One of them is extreme poverty, and another one of them is climate change.”

 - The role of the entrepreneur when it comes to social enterprises

 - Keys to leading and managing a global enterprise with thousands of employees